bluenimble/bluenimble-apps-android-sdk/README.md

 -----

 ## Use in a brand new application
 If you're creating a new application, just clone <a href="https://github.com/bluenimble/bluenimble-apps-android-bootstrap" target="_blank"> bluenimble-apps-android-bootstrap</a>.
-It's a pre-configured android project that you can run immediately.
+It's a pre-configured android project that you can run immediately. *(Rename the app package id and name of the project)*

 ## Use in an existing application
 If you're going to extend your existing application by adding new activities based on bluenimble sdk, add bluenimble-apps-sdk-android to your gradle build script.